GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 > Tip : As mentioned above, by default the UI updates to view the currently selected node.
 > This can be confusing if you accidentally deselect a node, because the editors will go blank.
 > Later on we'll see various ways of managing which node is viewed, but for now it is enough
-> to know that you can reselect a node by _Left-Clicking_ on it in the NodeGraph.
+> to know that you can reselect a node by _Left-Clicking_ on it in the GraphEditor.

 Navigating the scene
 --------------------